 Amy Johnson Building

 I am an aerospace engineer by training but, since I left the industry, I cultivated my interest in the broad area of control theory and complex systems.
 My current research aims at understanding complex dynamics at the interface between social and technical systems.
 These include the use of public services such as transportation or water systems, how these impact the demographic and the resilience of both the infrastructure and the community they serve.
-My research interests include network theory, control theory, consensus, complexity, swarm engineering and autonomous robotic systems.
+My research interests include network theory, control theory, consensus, complexity, socio-technical systems and game theory.

 - Research interests

 The role of the road network on city economic performance

 This project aims at mapping the transport enabled connectivity of the city economy.
 Using traffic data from Sheffield City Council and insights from the census, this project will draw a picture of mobility within Sheffield an across the City Region.
 The Network abstraction allows for the identification of critical nodes and links in the city fabric whereas the dynamics can be identified through the timeseries data.
 The project would deliver a modelling framework to complement and is some aspect advance the random walk assumption used to model the interaction between economic actors.

 Decision making dynamics with non spatially embedded networks and superimposed information layers

 Deciding between available alternatives, each more or less appealing than others depending on the proportion of people choosing it, is a classical decision and control problem.